NTIG-Helsingborg/TE4_25-26_Back-To-Zero/README.md

 # Back To Zero

+The game is available on [itch.io](https://andi-g.itch.io/back-to-zero), but **we recommend downloading the game** as the browser version can be laggy.

 ## ⚠️ Important: Firewall Warning

 **This project does not have code signing**, which means Windows Firewall may block the application.